upollo/userwatch-python/readme.md

-# Userwatch Python Client
+# Upollo Python Client

-The Userwatch Python library can be used identify users before they login or if they visit from multiple devices.
+The [Upollo](https://upollo.ai) Python library can be used identify users before they login or if they visit from multiple devices.

 The Python library runs on your server and can be paired with the web or mobile to protect logins or payments.

 ## Get your API Keys

-Sign up for our beta at [userwat.ch/beta](https://userwat.ch/beta) to get your Private API key.
+Sign up for our beta at [upollo.ai/beta](https://upollo.ai/beta) to get your Private API key.

 ## Getting started